 As it is a powerful anti-oxidant it protects the skin from free radicals which are partly responsible for the skin ageing process.

 Astaxanthin is found in wild salmon and algae but it is difficult to get it through food alone in any significant amounts.
-The supplement I take is the Solgar one from Amazon.

 Like Turmeric and Astaxanthin, Zinc is an anti-oxidant which protects your skin from free radical damage.
 It controls inflammation and fights infection.
 It is found in foods such as beef, chicken (dark meat has more zinc than white meat) and cashew nuts.

 Zinc is beneficial in clearing acne

 Zinc regulates cell production and turnover, and can help reduce the amount of natural oil your skin produces.
 For this reason Zinc is beneficial in clearing acne.
 In fact acne may actually be a sign of zinc deficiency.
 See this study into the role of zinc in the treatment of acne.